-At first, you can express Japanese number 1 to 100 easily.
+At first, you can express Japanese numbers 1 to 100 easily.
 That’s because they are expressed in the full decimal system.
-You will be able to count up to large numbers 1 to 100 in no time!
+You will be able to count up to large Japanese numbers from 1 to 100 in no time!

 In contrast, the Japanese number pronunciation changes caused by the addition of counters.
 It’s tricky.